saucelabs/sample-app-mobile/docs/CONTRIBUTING.md

 set up your Android development environment: https://facebook.github.io/react-native/docs/getting-started.html
 ```
-- In a shell, in the project root `./sample-app-mobile` run: `react-native run-android`
+- In a shell, in the project root `./sample-app-mobile` run: `yarn android.dev`

 > **NOTE:**<br/>
 > When you build the app you might get warnings or errors like this